emicklei/melrose/docs/cli.md

 [DAW](daw.html)
 [Install](install.html)

-# Melrōse program
+## Melrōse program

 The program `melrōse` is a Read–Eval–Print Loop (REPL) that produces or consumes MIDI.
 By entering statements using the [language](dsl.html), `melrōse` will send out MIDI messages to any connected [DAW](daw.html).
 Although it is possible to program directly using the command line interface of `melrōse`, it is much more convenient to use the Visual Studio Code editor with the [Melrose Plugin](vsc.html).

+### program flags

+You can start the program `melrōse` without any flags.
+You can use the following flag to change its behavior.

+    -http string
+        address on which to listen for HTTP requests (default ":8118") -i  string
+        read expressions from a file
+    -v  boolean
+        verbose logging

 ### control
 Commands to control the program itself are prefix with a colon `:`.
-With `:h` you get list of known functions and commands.
+With `:h` you get the list of known commands.

 ### line editing

-The following line editing commands are supported on platforms and terminals that Melrose supports:
+The following line editing commands are supported on platforms and terminals that `melrōse` supports:

 Keystroke    | Action
 ---------    | ------